ferhad2001/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 Where \( r \) is the radial distance from Earth's center.

+Here's the equation written in proper Markdown with LaTeX formatting:

 ## Numerical Integration of Motion

 The equations of motion under Earth's gravity are: